FacerOfGod/bookbot/README.md

 Building the GUI was fun... until it came to placing the buttons.
 Lining things up the way I wanted—especially the Delete button—was trickier than expected.
 It took way more tweaking than it probably should’ve to get it looking right.
 Layout managers can be a bit of a headache, but after some trial and error (and maybe a few frustrated sighs), everything ended up more or less where it should be.
 Still room to improve, but it works!

 - #### Support of various documents
 Supporting file types beyond .txt turned out to be more complicated than I expected.
 Each format has its own quirks—whether it's encoding, hidden characters, or just how the data is structured.
 I started looking into handling .pdf and .docx, but quickly realized that parsing them properly would need extra libraries and a lot more logic to handle edge cases.
+I will come back to this

+- #### Testing
+Testing went pretty well.
+I used **pytest** for some basic unit tests and ran through a few user flows to make sure things like insert a file works, cli works well, and chart updates worked as expected.
+Most of it held up nicely.
+Error handling still needs more work, especially with weird or unsupported files, but overall it’s in a good spot for now.

 ---
 ## 🚀 3th Project Goals